v-cakoll/docs.pl-pl/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     }
     ```

-2. <span data-ttu-id="73eca-307">Dodaj następujący kod, aby upewnić się, że przepływ pracy został wybrany na liście przepływów pracy i czy jego wartość jest prawidłowa.</span><span class="sxs-lookup"><span data-stu-id="73eca-307">Add the following code to ensure that a workflow is selected in the workflow list, and that the user's guess is valid.</span></span>
+2. <span data-ttu-id="2bb08-296">Add the following code to ensure that a workflow is selected in the workflow list, and that the user's guess is valid.</span><span class="sxs-lookup"><span data-stu-id="2bb08-296">Add the following code to ensure that a workflow is selected in the workflow list, and that the user's guess is valid.</span></span>

     ```vb
     If WorkflowInstanceId = Guid.Empty Then